-The Tan barn is the main education focused barn used on the property.
-This barn holds 14 stalls with the space to add more, an office, a classroom, a meeting room, multiple tack rooms, storage space, and restrooms.
+The Tan Class barn is used as the main education focused barn on the property.
+This barn holds 14 stalls, several offices, a classroom, a meeting room, multiple tack rooms, storage space, and restrooms.

 Indoor Riding Arena